 Being a first-time borrower and not having any credit history, the credit bureau will look to any records of paying other types of debt you may have paid on regularly like rent or electric bills.

 Your score will be established from this information if it is available to them.
-This is good news if you are responsible in paying your bills on time, this new process would give you a higher credit score than in the past.
+This is good news if you are paying your bills on time, this new process would give you a higher credit score than in the past.